perossing/iamart_blogArchive/README.md

 - change article content to links in JSON file, moved content to html files to load into iframe & get rid of innerHTML
 - started apply design/styling of original website to index
 - cleaned up & simplified code, putting tags back in
+- tags display highlighting on appropriate titles in list
+- clear highlights button

+To Do:
+- look for places to clean up code
+- clean up styling
+- fix responsive layout to conform to bootstrap columns of original site
+- add remaining data for articles & change tags/categories to make more sense